-You can make your own frozen dinners by cooking ahead and putting the food in plastic containers that can go from freezer to microwave.
-Do the same with personal mini pizzas, homemade breakfast muffins and burritos.
+You can make your own frozen dinners by cooking ahead and putting the food in plastic containers that can go from the freezer to the microwave.
+Do the same with personal mini pizzas, homemade breakfast muffins, and burritos.
 I never cook a single serving when I cook.
 It’s just too hard.
-Make full meals for four, eat one, put the rest in plastic containers, two in the fridge and one in the freezer for later.
+Make full meals for four, eat one, put the rest in plastic containers, two in the fridge, and one in the freezer for later.

 This is especially important with meat and poultry and even some fish and seafood.
 One note you need to know here: if something comes frozen, keep it that way until the day before you’re planning to cook it.
 Don’t freeze and thaw repeatedly, it gives you mushy, nasty foods.